The Perfect Two Weeks in Japan

 Osaka Castle: Osaka Castle is another symbol of the city.
 The structure was originally built in 1583 and it is very easy to spend a few hours in the castle and the surrounding grounds.

 Nara: 1 Day

 Located less than an hour from Kyoto by train, Nara is another worthwhile historical area to visit.
-The area is known for its impressive collection of temples, and this guide details information on which ones to seek out.
+The area is known for its impressive collection of temples.

 Also interesting to see is the Wakakusa Yamayaki Festival, where the hillside of Mount Wakakusayama is set on fire.